How to Make Raw Sauerkraut and Fermented Vegetables

 Prepare the Vegetables

 Prepare 4 to 6 cups of vegetables.
 Slice your choice of vegetables thinly.
 Add any spicey vegetables that you like by shredding, slicing thinly, or grating.
-Mix the vegetables together.
+Mix the vegetables.
 Add 2 tablespoons of sea salt per quart of vegetables.

 If you are using hard vegetables like cabbage or carrots pound the vegetables with a kraut pounder to release the juice and bruise the tissue.
-This speeds of the fermentation process as well as releasing the natural bacteria on the outside of the cabbage, in order promote fermentation.
+This speeds up the fermentation process as well as releasing the natural bacteria on the outside of the cabbage, to promote fermentation.